Pit Bull, Akita Escape Walker And Attack Two Smaller Dogs In Palatine; One Smaller Dog Dies

 PALATINE, Ill.
 (CBS) — Two dogs slipped from their handler’s control in Palatine on Monday and attacked two other smaller dogs – one of whom died.

-The dogs also bit the smaller dogs’ owners.READ MORE: Chicago Weather: Warm Winds Tuesday
+The dogs also bit the smaller dogs’ owners.READ MORE: Suburban Man Thought He'd Found The Love Of His Life, But Ended Up Losing $8,000 In Online Romance Catfishing Scam

-At 6:50 p.m., Palatine police were called to the 200 block of Washington Street in the northwest suburb for a report of a dog attack.
+At 6:50 p.m., Palatine police were called to the area near Greeley and Washington streets in the northwest suburb for a report of a dog attack.

 They were told a woman was walking a pit bull and an Akita on leashes, and the two dogs spotted a smaller white dog that another woman was walking on a leash.